In This Article

 Cut Unnecessary Expenses

 You probably already know that daily lattes at the fancy coffee shop are off your to-do list as a single, stay-at-home mom.
 There are plenty of other ways to lower your bills as well as cut some of those unnecessary costs that are eating through your income.

 Look for Income Opportunities

 Being a single, stay-at-home mom naturally doesn't mean not working.
-In fact, being a single stay-at-home mom presents you with unique opportunities to earn money while still staying home with your children.
+In fact, it presents you with unique opportunities to earn money while still staying home with your children.

 Look for flexible opportunities that let you take charge of your family's income.
 From part-time jobs perfectly suited for stay-at-home moms to full-time work-at-home positions, there are so many options out there.
-So many jobs involve working on the computer, so they can just as well be done at home as in an office.
+Many jobs involve working on the computer, so they can just as well be done at home as in an office.
 There are also online opportunities that can give you the income you need to stay home.

 Lean on Your Support Network

 Just as stay-at-home moms with a spouse need a support network, single, stay-at-home moms do, too.

 Look to mom friends and family members.
-They will help you with everything—moral support, girls' nights, and giving you a night off so you can indulge in some me-time.
+They can help you with everything—moral support, girls' nights, and giving you a night off so you can indulge in some me-time.
 Everything will fall on you most of the time, so your support network is vital to not only helping you get through each day, but also to helping you get everything you need done each day, including taking care of yourself.